naveen584/nextflow-variantcalling/ebola_nextflow/README.md

 ./nextflow run -profile docker main.nf --threads 10 --genome GENOME_FILE.fa --reads1 READS1_FILE.fq --reads2 READS2_FILE.fq --outdir OUTPUT_DIR

-it is better to specify the main.nf path

-let me show you what I mean:

 cd ebola_nextflow/test
 ./nextflow run -profile docker ../main.nf --threads 20 --genome ebola_ref.fasta --reads1 ebola_mut_reads1.fq --reads2 ebola_mut_reads2.fq --outdir OUTPUT_DIR

 main.nf is a file too.
 If you change directory, you have to change the path or always use the absolute path.

-there is a typo, sorry:

 ../nextflow run -profile docker ../main.nf --threads 20 --genome ebola_ref.fasta --reads1 ebola_mut_reads1.fq --reads2 ebola_mut_reads2.fq --outdir OUTPUT_DIR

 ./nextflow -> ../nextflow
 main.nf -> ../main.nf

-Just be careful with the path of nextflow and main.nf

-But don't move nextflow, because it generates hidden directories it needs.
-You can see them with ls -a

-That's why I've implemented "make clean"

-So the directory doesn't get "dirty"

 Download and decompress the new version cd ebola_nextflow